GovTechSG/sgds-web-component/docs/WebComponents.md

 Read more about the <a href="https://web.dev/articles/declarative-shadow-dom" target="_blank">declarative shadow dom </a>.

-#### Search Engine Optimisation
+### Search Engine Optimisation

 Its a myth in 2024 that search engine crawlers like Google and Bing cannot unravel a javascript application.
 They can , and this means client side rendering does not mean poor SEO!
-That said, one may argue that it is faster for search engine crawlers to index a pre-rendered HTML page from the SSR apps without running javascript.

-As such while constructing our web components, we keep it in mind to make SEO critical information to be part of the light DOM.
-SEO critical information are usually the textual content you would want to appear in the search engine searches.
+While constructing our web components, we keep it in mind to make SEO critical information to be part of the light DOM.
+SEO critical information are usually the textual content or links you would want to be crawled.

 We do it by first separating our SEO critical components from non-SEO critical components (because why would one need a progress bar or a spinner or a datepicker to be crawled?)